2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 Situation:

-A creative agency with 25 employees across two floors (6,000 square feet total) struggled with their video production workflow.
-Editing staff working in Adobe Premiere and DaVinci Resolve frequently needed to transfer 4K footage between their workstations and a central NAS.
-These transfers created bottlenecks that extended project timelines.
-The building had Cat6 cabling throughout, installed during construction in 2018.
+A creative agency with 25 endpoints across two floors (6,000 sq ft total) needs faster video production workflows.
+Editing staff working in Adobe Premiere and DaVinci Resolve frequently transfer 4K footage between their workstations and a central NAS.
+The building has Cat6 cabling throughout, installed during construction in 2018.

 Solution: